 For some listeners, this is a treat.
-You don’t usually find true wireless earbuds with this kind of bombastic bass response, so if you’ve been hunting for buds that can mimic the kind of boom typically associated with big, over-the-ear cans like Beats Studios, you’ll love the Elite 75t.
-For some genres, like jazz and classical, this pronounced low-end helps warm the sound and lets you feel the deep vibrations of bass being played in close quarters.
-They’re perfect for watching movies — who needs a subwoofer when you’ve got the Elite 75t?
+With genres like jazz and classical, this pronounced low-end helps warm the sound and lets you feel the deep vibrations of bass being played in close quarters.
+For workouts, the bombastic boom is a great motivator, producing rhythms you feel as much as you hear.
+And they’re perfect for watching movies — who needs a subwoofer when you’ve got the Elite 75t?

-In May 2020, Jabra released an update to its Sound+ app, which includes new features like MyControls — which I discuss below — and MySound, an audio calibration tool that uses the results of a hearing test to personalize the Elites to the frequencies you can hear.
+Another way to tune the Elite 75t is the MySound feature.
+It’s an audio calibration tool that uses the results of a hearing test to personalize the Elites to the frequencies you can hear.

 I’ve tried a few of these personalized EQ systems in the past.
 Nura uses one to tune its Nuraphone and Nuraloop headphones, while SoundID attempts to do something similar for a wide variety of headphones.
 None of them have really improved sound quality for me personally, and Jabra’s MySound didn’t do much either.
 If anything, I think it de-emphasized some frequencies, leaving my songs with less depth.